ForgeRock/appAuthHelper/README.md

  - revocationEndpoint - Full URL to the OP revocation endpoint
  - endSessionEndpoint - Full URL to the OP end session endpoint
  - tokensAvailableHandler - function to be called every time tokens are available - both initially and upon renewal
+ - interactionRequiredHandler - optional function to be called when the user needs to interact with the OP; for example, to log in.
  - renewCooldownPeriod [default: 1] - Minimum time (in seconds) between requests to the authorizationEndpoint for token renewal attempts
  - redirectUri [default: appAuthHelperRedirect.html] - The redirect uri registered in the OP